 The operating partnership does not currently anticipate drilling additional wells as a working interest owner in the Fort Riley zone or the Council Grove formations or elsewhere in the Oklahoma properties previously owned by Dorchester Hugoton.
-Successful activities by others in these formations or other developments underway could prompt a reevaluation of this position.
-Any such drilling is estimated to cost \$250,000 to \$300,000 per well.
+Successful activities by others in these formations or other developments could prompt a reevaluation of this position.
+Any such drilling is estimated to cost \$300,000 to \$350,000 per well.
 The operating partnership anticipates continuing additional fracture treating in the Oklahoma properties previously owned by Dorchester Hugoton but is unable to predict the cost as a specific engineering study is required for each fracture treatment.
-Two second quarter 2005, fracture treatments in these properties have cost approximately \$60,000 per well.
-One fracture treatment thus far failed to improve production while the other improved profuction from 131 mcf per day to 250 mcf per day while also increasing well shut-in pressure.
-The wells did not require casing repairs.
+Previous fracture treatments in these properties have cost between \$50,000 and \$80,000 per well.
+They did not require casing repairs.
 Such activities by the operating partnership could influence the amount we receive from the Net Profits Interests.